rakshit6432/Learn_Machine_Learning/Machine Learning/2. Advanced Machine Learning/1. Introduction to Deep Learning/README.md

 <img src="../1.
 Introduction to Deep Learning/images/l2_penalty.jpg">

 where there is a one to one correspondence between C and lambda regularization strength.

+The ridge solutions are not equivariant under scaling of the inputs, and so one normally standardizes the inputs before solving.

+__Lasso Regression__

 There is another penalty called _L1 penalty_ where $\|w\|_1 = \sum_{j=1}^d |w_j|$.
 This drives some weights exactly to zero and is able to learn sparse models but L1 penalty can't be optimized with simple gradient methods because the derivative of an absolute value is zero so we need other optimization techniques.
 We can also show that this unconstrained optimization problem is equivalent to constraint optimization problem.